 The Campus Landscape

 A vital contributor to the quality of the CU-Boulder campus built environment is the development of the campus floor -- all the space not covered by building footprints.
-Starting as a barren treeless plain in 1876, it has since been planted and paved into a verdant complimentary landscape to the building architecture.
-The whole is backed up against a prominent mountain backdrop featuring tilted slabs of stone known as the flatirons formation.
-A comprehensive guide for future development of the campus grounds can be found in the Campus Master Plan, Land and Facilities Plan, IV-C, Outdoor Areas Plan.
+Starting as a barren treeless plain in 1876, the campus floor has since been planted and paved into a verdant complimentary landscape to the building architecture, backed up against the Flatirons mountain formation.

 Signage, Sculpture, and Memorials